Vertically Scaling InterSystems IRIS

 Vertically Scaling for Memory

 Performance problems in production systems are often due to insufficient memory for application needs.
-Adding memory to the server hosting one or more InterSystems IRIS instances lets you allocate more to the database cache, the routine cache, generic memory, or some combination.
+Adding memory to the server hosting one or more InterSystems IRIS instances lets you allocate more to the database cache, the routine cache, shared memory heap, or some combination.
 A database cache that is too small to hold the workload’s working set forces queries to fall back to disk, greatly increasing the number of disk reads required and creating a major performance problem, so this is often a primary reason to add memory.
-Increases in generic memory and the routine cache may also be helpful under certain circumstances.
+Increases in shared memory heapand the routine cache may also be helpful under certain circumstances.

 Configuring Large and Huge Pages

 Where supported, the use of large and huge memory pages can be of significant performance benefit and is highly recommended, as described in the following:

 IBM AIX® — The use of large pages is highly recommended, especially when configuring over 16GB of shared memory (the sum of the database cache, the routine cache, and the shared memory heaps, as discussed in Estimating Memory Requirements).